 Creativity helps us finds solutions to problems as well as explore what it means to be human and have fun!
 I believe everyone is creative though sometimes we need a little help to tap into it.

-If you'd like to receive creative prompts over the coming weeks and months, sign up to my mailing list or follow me on the socials (@jedapearl).
-FYI I'm based in Scotland, so some resources are UK-based & I'll add more as I find them.
-Feel free to email resources to me email@example.com and I'll add them.
-Comments are also open below.
-Okay, let's get to the good stuff.
+FYI I’m based in Scotland, so some resources are UK-based and I’ll add more as I find them.
+Feel free to email resources to me firstname.lastname@example.org and I’ll add them.

 Mental and physical health